-The session focuses on raising capital through the utilization of the global debt capital markets and the syndicated loan markets.
 The first part of the session focuses on some of the specifics of the debt capital markets and possible debt capital-raising structures.
-It also discusses the role of syndicated lending as a bridge to the capital markets; and, the use of derivatives
+It also discusses the role of syndicated lending as a bridge to the capital markets; and, the use of derivatives (interest and currency) to facilitate the borrowing in markets of comparative advantage-while managing risk exposure.
+In this session, we discuss: